DarkGhostHunter/Lararut/README.md

 This package registers a Facade using the Rut::class, so you can access all the methods available for the RutUtils package.

-For example you can use the Rut Facade to transform the `rut` attribute of a Eloquent Model (like the User) into a flexible Rut instance.
+For example you can use the Rut Facade to transform the `rut` attribute of an Eloquent Model (like the [User Model](https://github.com/laravel/laravel/tree/master/app/User.php)) into a flexible Rut instance.

 ```php
 <?php